d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ### Sigmoid Function

 The sigmoid function transforms its inputs which take values in $\mathbb{R}$ to the interval $(0,1)$.
-Forthat reason, the sigmoid is often called a *squashing* function: it squashes any input in the range (-inf, inf) to some value in the range (0,1).
+For that reason, the sigmoid is often called a *squashing* function: it squashes any input in the range (-inf, inf) to some value in the range (0,1).